pzpzpzp1/nestSim/README.md

 ## TODO

+### Code
+* Make functions that dump a nice output of contact orientations
+* Make friction dynamically adjustable
+*

+### Other
-Rewrite Mathematica constraint counting in terms of differences
+* Rewrite Mathematica constraint counting in terms of differences

 ## Parameters